-Students who have been suspended or dismissed for academic reasons may appeal to the associate academic dean of academic affairs in writing.
+Students who have been suspended or dismissed for academic reasons may appeal to the associate dean of academic affairs in writing.
 Permission to continue may be granted if there is new evidence previously not available to the committee of factors that contributed to the unsuccessful semester; however, emotional appeals will not be considered.
-Students who successfully appeal a suspension or dismissal decision will be placed on academic probation.
-If the appeal is denied, the suspended student may reapply to the associate academic dean after two semesters out of school.
-First-year students may reapply after one semester out of school.
+Students who successfully appeal a suspension or dismissal decision will be placed on academic probation for the next semester.
+If the appeal is denied, the suspended student may apply for re-entry after two semesters out of school.
+Firstyear students may reapply after one semester out of school.